Entangle-Protocol/udf-examples/examples/push-consumer/README.md

 # EVM.
-Sample client for fetching data via PUSH MODEL
+Sample client for fetching data via the PUSH model

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.